 One of the most important aspects of our work as a school is safeguarding.
 We work closely with children and families together with statutory agencies to keep our children safe as we possibly can.

-We have a team of senior staff trained to Level 2 and/or Level 3 in Safeguarding.
+We have a team of senior staff trained to an advanced level in safeguarding.
 The training is regularly updated to keep abreast of developments in legislation and practice.
-In addition to this, all Chiswick Staff receive Level 1 Safeguarding Training and are aware of the procedures for passing on concerns within school.
+In addition to this, all Chiswick Staff receive Safeguarding Training and are aware of the procedures for passing on concerns within school.

 The school has robust procedures in place to ensure that all children are safe and cared for.
 The school has a culture of openness and all staff and visitors are encouraged to speak up if they have any concerns regarding safeguarding.